Horef/Sergiyhoref/README.md

 If you are reading this, and you are not Sergiy Horef, you could possibly use this repo as a template to become one.
 (At least in a very shallow non-private sense.)

 ## Mac apps

+## Fiction Books
+(Note that the books are ordered in an ascending order of the date I have finished reading the book.
+In other words, the last book I have read will also be the last one in the list.)
+- Blindsight.
+- Echopraxia.
+- Blood Music.
+- Childhoods End.
+- Eon by Greg Bear.
+- Eternity by Greg Bear.
+- Last and First Men.
+- More Than Human.
+- Ringworld.
+- Solaris.
+- Stories of Your Life.
+- The Aleph.
+- The Child Graden.
+- The Machine Stops.
+- Neuromancer.
+- The Metamorphosis of Prime Intellect.
+- Diaspora.
+- Permutation City.
+- Accelerando (Currenly reading.)